 The Insert Rack Widget within the SoundBridge: DAW is another inevitable part of its interface.
 It is primarily used for loading effects and VST instruments.
 By using it, you can organize your VST presets for easier navigation, enable or disable automation of VST parameters and more.
 In the next tutorial, we will guide you through the Insert Rack Widget to help you understand its importance and different possibilities.

 The “Insert Rack” is located on right side of the SoundBridge: DAW window.
 Here you can see all of the rack modules on the selected track.

-The first part of this dialogue manages categories of presets.
+The first part of the “Channel Preset” dialogue manages categories of presets.
 Here you can make new categories, rename or delete them.
 The middle part of this dialogue manages and displays all of the presets of the selected category.
-You can use this area to save presets, save them under a new name, rename them, import from a hard drive, export to hard drive or delete them.
+You can use this area to save presets, save them under a new name, rename them, import from a hard drive, export to hard drive, set them as a default channel strip or delete them.
 The third part of this dialogue displays the signal flow and all of the effects that the currently selected channel presets contains.
 You can load any of these channels presets by double-clicking them.

 Bypass, Collapse & Expand and Show Plugin